nicholas-johnson/How-to-Code/README.md

 You can learn these blocks in a couple of evenings, but mastering how they fit together takes lifetimes.

-# This book
+# Why you want to read this book

-In the first part of this book, you'll learn all seven building blocks of code.
-I'm not teaching you any specific language here, as you go on your programming yourney, you'll pretty quickly realise that most languages are pretty much the same.
+In the first part of this book, I'll teach you all eight basic building blocks of code.
+Once you know these, you'll be able to apply them to any language.

-# Why would you want this?
+In the second part of this book, we'll look at patterns

+# Because being a Software Engineer is Awesome!

 And being a Software Developer is amazing.
 I have a friend who lived like a king in a Spanish village for ten years on a London salary.
 People travel, they work from a laptop, they buy a big house and live comfortably with their family.
 Anyone can try to do it.
 Code doesn't care if you're young, old, black, white, male, female.
 It doesn't really care if you have a degree.
 You either can code, or you can't, and if you can code there are people out there who will pay you well to do it.